BeckTimothy/undiscord4brave/README.md

 # Undiscord - Delete all messages in a Discord channel or DM

-### I forked this with concern for brave-browser only, and replaced the most recent version with a previously working version that I've updated to not look like shit and still work on brave as I'm sick of coming to this project and fixing it every 3 to 4 months.
+#### I forked this with concern for brave-browser only, and replaced the most recent version with a previously working version that I've updated to not look like shit and still work on brave as I'm sick of coming to this project and fixing it every 3 to 4 months.
 It may work on other browsers, but I'm not testing it.
 Also, due to transparency glitch with originally programmed colors, I hardcoded css to only match the default dark mode colors in the affected areas.
-I'm not porting the popout tray to dynamically style with whatever background colors you use, because that's out of scope for my client. :) So unless using the default dark-mode background colros for discord, it will probably look bad or be unreadable.
+I'm not porting the popout tray to dynamically style with whatever background colors you use, because that's out of scope for my client. :) So unless using the default dark-mode background colors for discord, it will probably look bad or be unreadable. #WorksOnMyMachine

 ---